apache/kylin/website/docs/development/how_to_write_doc.md

 ### Shortcut: Edit a single existent page

 :::caution
-1. If you found some minor typos or mistakes on a **single** page, you can quickly edit document in browser in quick way.
+1. If you found some minor typos or mistakes on a **single** page, you can edit document in browser in this way in several minutes.
 2. But if you want to add/edit **several** pages, upload images, or change global config files, please jump to next paragraph: [Before your work](#Before_your_work).
 :::